3DI70R/mari-o-fceux/README.md

 ![A gif for your attention](gifs/demo_visualize_1500_sprites.gif)

 ## Why does this fork exist?
 It is quite boring to watch how original algorithm takes infinite amount of same looking trials and errors over and over again.
-So currently this fork aimed to create enhanced visuals, so learning progress can be more entertaining.
+So currently this fork aimed to create enhanced visuals, so watching at learning progress can be more entertaining.

 ## Features
 - Records last unique X amount of retries (can be configured in .lua file)
 - Displays all of them on screen simultaneously
 - Two record display modes
 - Uses sprites from Super Mario Maker for replay visualization (160 characters total)
+- Can export replays to use with custom software

 ## Instructions
 1. Save neatevolve.lua somewhere on your computer.